matthewpersico/personal/README-direct.md

 done
 ```

-Either way, we will refer to this branch as `mach-branch` later on.
+Either way, we will refer to this branch as `machine-branch` later on.

 ## Set up dotfiles

 This step stores existing dotfiles and links to new ones in the repo.

 ```